Archive

 REVIEW: Curtain: Poirot’s Last Case by Agatha Christie

 I must confess the Hercule Poirot is not one of my favourite detectives.
 Not even close.
 But that’s personal opinion.
 What I enjoy most Poirot’s cases or I must say, Agatha Christie’s writing is the how the cases unfold in the end after reaching the climax.
-This book has a brilliant ending, that’s all.
-No spoilers.
-I enjoy her writing which never fails to create a tension on the reader to get to the end of it.
-And Then There Were None is the best case scenario.
+This book has a brilliant ending, that’s a

 Book Review: Strip Jack by Ian Rankin